aws-ia/terraform-aws-eks-blueprints/examples/eks-cluster-with-observability/README.md

 ```

 #### Set up an Index Pattern in OpenSearch to Explore Log Data

+You must set up an index pattern before you can search it in the OpenSearch Dashboard.
+Read more about indexing in OpenSearch [here]().

 - Log into the AWS console, navigate to Amazon OpenSearch Service, click on the "opensearch" domain and click on the link under __OpenSearch Dashboards URL__ to access the Kibana dashboard.
 - Log into the OpenSearch dashboard with the credentials you set in `dev.tfvars`
 - From the OpenSearch Dashboards Welcome screen select __Explore on my own__